SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

    prerequisites/certificates
    prerequisites/nginx

-You may choose to either deploy GitLab as a part of the Reknu deployment or link to an existing GitLab instance.
+You may choose to either deploy GitLab as a part of the Renku deployment or link to an existing GitLab instance.
 If you are deploying GitLab as a part of Renku, you need to configure data storage and be prepared to manage the CI runners etc.